PrismaVL/AD-Task-1/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-A webpage that shows a login/sign-up form and displays the user’s details on another page.
+A webpage that shows a a welcome page and the basics of the PHP such as looping, declaration, conditional.
 </div>

 <br />